 The houses on Bourne Street are typical of the area and are mostly low lying Federation and Victorian dwellings that date back to the 19th and 20th Century.
-The proposed elevation of an extra 20 metres, which is double in height of the existing structure, will have a damaging visual impact on the homes in our street.
-The extra mass including the proposed vents will create a visual eyesore for the homes in the street by dominating the skyline and encroaching on the low lying single storey homes.
+The proposed elevation to 14.5 metres, which is double the height of the existing structure, will have a damaging visual impact on the homes in our street.
+The extra mass including the car ramps on top at this side of the centre, the 20 metre high mechanical plants, and the grotesque & enormous spiral car ramp on Smidmore/Edingburgh streets will create a visual eyesore for the homes in the street by dominating the skyline & looming over the low lying single storey homes.
+The architectural plans only reference the industrial context of the site to the back, & do not complement or harmonise with the predominantly residential surroundings of low scale period houses.

-2. Obstruction of natural light & Skyline
+2. Obstruction of natural light & skyline

-Given the massive height of the proposed elevation, the Bourne Street houses that currently back onto and face Marrickville Metro will be completely blocked of any natural sunlight or skyline.
+Given the massive height of the proposed elevation, the Bourne Street houses that currently back onto and face the Marrickville Metro will experience a severe reduction of the skyline and natural light.
 Our street and our homes will suffer a significant loss in aesthetics as a result of the dominating shadows that will be cast by the over imposing proposed extension.
 On a personal level, the loss of light and skyline will also have a devastating impact on our enjoyment of our property.